andrejanowicz/GLOW/README.md

 ## installed
 <img src="https://github.com/andrejanowicz/GLOW/blob/main/images/installed.jpg" width="800">

 I give absolutely no guarantee that the PCB and most important the position of the toggle switches will fit your bass.
 I succesfully installed the board in four and five string indonesia Tribute models (L-2000 and L-2500).
 I don't know it fits in USA models.
+Since the toggle switches are a bit bigger then the original ones, you need to use 16mm pots.
 I am looking forward to your feedback.